AlmostReliable/almostreliable.github.io/wikis/collection/docs/rlnt-blog/entity-gui-rendering.md

     @Override
     public VertexConsumer getBuffer(RenderType renderType) {
-        // return the same consumer for all render layers, we only care about positions return instance;
+        // same consumer for all layers, we care only about positions return instance;
     }